chelahmy/harubi/docs/harubi.md

 	}
 }
 ```
-You have to list all tables used in harubi, and map all fields to Harubi field types: string, integer, or float.
+You have to list all tables used in harubi, and map all fields to harubi field types: `string`, `integer`, or `float`.

 ## Parameters

 ***settings***

-If $settings is omitted then Harubi will load settings from the JSON formatted *settings.inc* file.
+If `$settings` is omitted then harubi will load settings from the JSON formatted *settings.inc* file.

-The $settings value can be in the form of a JSON string or an associative array containing the settings.
+The `$settings` value can be in the form of a JSON string or an associative array containing the settings.

 ## Return Values